Building an engine test stand

 I happened to have a piece of 3/4" plywood that was big enough for all the pieces.
 I decided to make three of the modular mounting plates.
 I don't know why the plans specify 6" x 8" mounting plates when the firewall is 6" x 9".
 Future plates will be 6" x 9".

 We have a decent wood shop, so I used table, mitre and band saws to cut the pieces.
 It could be done with a circular saw, a jigsaw (with a steady hand), or a hand saw (with patience and a VERY steady hand).

 Here are the pieces.
-I was so eager to start I forgot to take a picture before I started assembly - here you see the firewall glued to the base with the forward cleat and clamped to cure with the help of a couple of the mounting plates.
+I forgot to take a picture before I started assembly - here you see the firewall glued to the base with the forward cleat and clamped to cure with the help of a couple of the mounting plates.

 I pre-drilled the mounting plates for their attachment to the firewall.
 I put the lower holes too close to the bottom of the plates because I forgot to take the height of the base into account, so I had to plug them and re-drill them higher up.
 Before doing that I clamped a mounting plate to the firewall and drilled the top holes.